-They have work experience that helps them hit the ground running.
+You have some trades experience to help you hit the ground running.

 “Lucas is a really good apprentice, one of the best I’ve come across.
 He’s very intuitive with the whole process.
 I’ll be thinking about a task and I’ll turn around to find Lucas already handing me the right tool for the job without prompting.
 And if I have to take a phone call and I’m tied up, Lucas will just start cleaning up or keeping himself busy.
 He’s bloody amazing.”
 Paddy Durham, Excel Refrigeration and Air Con Ltd